Fall, Spring, Academic Year, Calendar Year

 Students will receive instructions on making travel arrangements during a program-specific orientation session and will be able to arrange their own flights to Sydney, then onward to Hobart, Tasmania.
 Upon arrival, ground transportation is available to take students to the program site.

-The program fee for the Spring 2018 session has not yet been calculated.
-Please see the fall 2017 total estimated cost of attendance as a guideline.
-The program fee includes tuition, and study abroad fees.
+The program fee for the Fall 2019 session will be the same as the Spring 2019 session.
+Please see the Spring 2019 total estimated cost of attendance as a guideline.
+The program fee includes tuition and study abroad fees.
 It does not include room, board, round trip airfare, passport and visa fees, Iowa Regents CISI health insurance, the Overseas Student Health Cover mandated by the Government of Australia for international students studying in Australia, or any personal expenses.

 Financial aid received to attend the University of Iowa may be applied toward the program cost.
 In addition, eligible program participants are encouraged to apply for merit and need-based scholarships as well as Diversity Ambassador scholarships awarded through Study Abroad.
 More information is available on this link to our scholarship website.

 For more information regarding the mandatory Regents' insurance policy, follow this link: Insurance FAQs

 Fall semester: March 1